 The 3rd Annual Baxt Lecture, University of Melbourne, Tuesday 23 October 2012

 'The Global Conversation about Merger Review and Powerful Buyers'

 Professor Stephen Calkins, Professor, Wayne State University, Member and Director of Mergers Division, The Competition Authority Ireland, Former General Counsel, U.S Federal Trade Commission

 Prof Stephen Calkins and Prof Caron Beaton-Wells.
 Photographer: Michael Silver

-Professor Bob Baxt and Ruth Baxt.
+Professor Bob Baxt and Ruth Baxt AO.
 Photographer: Michael Silver